smutindak/alx-system_engineering-devops/0x02-shell_redirections/README.md

 9- Script to duplicate last line of the file
-10- Script to delete all files that end with a specific extension 11- Script to count number of directories and subdirectories 12- Script to display 10 most recent files in a directory"
+10- Script to delete all files that end with a specific extension 11- Script to count number of directories and subdirectories 12- Script to display 10 most recent files in a directory 13- Script tp list unique words and sort
+14- Script to search for a specific word in a file